JeVois 1.22

 • Line 54: From this point on, we will work with the output image only, so we can release the input image, so that its buffer will be recycled to the camera sensor kernel driver, to be used for subsequent frame capture.
 It is generally a good idea to mark the input frame as done as early as possible, so that its buffer becomes available to the camera sensor as early as possible.

 • Line 57: The JeVois core provides a number of operations that can work directly on YUYV images.
 Here, for example, we flip the output image horizontally in place.
-See Minimalistic support for images in the core JeVois library for more operations.
+See Raw zero-copy / memory-mapped video images and support functions for more operations.

 • Lines 60-61: The JeVois core also provides simple drawing functions that can work directly with YUYV images.
-Again, see Minimalistic support for images in the core JeVois library for details.
+Again, see Raw zero-copy / memory-mapped video images and support functions for details.
 Here, we just draw a circle and write a text message.

 • Line 64: Once we are done and the output image is finalized, we can send it to the host computer over USB.
 This call to send() on the output frame is optional, it would be called anyway when process() ends.